Skip to content

 [id="nw-ingress-gateway-api-deployment_{context}"]

 Gateway API is designed to accomodate two topologies: shared gateways or dedicated gateways.
-Each topology has their own advantages and as well as different security implications.
+Each topology has its own advantages and different security implications.

 Dedicated gateway:: Routes and any load balancers or proxies are served from the same namespace.
 The `Gateway`

 object restricts routes to a particular application namespace.
-This is the default topology for Gateway API in {product-title}.
+This is the default topology when deploying a Gateway API resource in {product-title}.

 [id="dedicated-gateway-example_{context}"]